-Figure 5.2.12.
-Comparison of mean percent cover (± 1 standard error) of understory algae (green) and sessile invertebrates (blue) on left axis and mean frond density (± 1 standard error) of adult giant kelp (yellow) on the right axis at Wheeler North Reef from 2009 - 2020.
+Figure 5.2.20.
+Comparison of mean percent cover of understory algae (green) and sessile invertebrates (blue) on left axis and mean frond density of adult giant kelp on the right axis on Phases 1 and 2 of Wheeler North Reef from 2009 - 2021.
+2020 data was excluded due to reduced sampling imposed by COVID-19 restrictions.